Jevrem Obrenović: Serbian Revolution

 Active in the Serbian independence movement from his youth, Jevrem travelled to Ostružnica to sell oxen for weapons and ammunition.
 He and his brother Miloš joined the First Serbian Uprising (1804–13), led by Karađorđe.
 Miloš conspired against Karađorđe and was involved in his assassination.
 During peacetime (1813–15), Jevrem lived for a while in Belgrade.

 Miloš led the Second Serbian Uprising that broke out in the beginning of April 1815, and Jevrem again took up arms.
 Sulejman-paša Skopljak, the Vizier of Belgrade, had Jevrem captured and sentenced to death, but in August 1815 Miloš and the Ottoman governor Ali Pasha agreed to have Jevrem released from prison.
-In 1816, Miloš made Jevrem governor of the Šabac nahija (district); and in 1817 he was sent to govern Sokol district.
+In 1816, Miloš made Jevrem governor of the Šabac nahija (district); and in 1817 he was sent to govern the Sokol district.
 In 1817, Miloš concluded peace with the Ottomans and was recognized as the "Prince of Serbia" by the Ottoman Sultan, subject to tribute to the Porte.
 As such; Jevrem was in line to the succession to the Serbian throne behind his brother Jovan and the sons of Miloš.